5 Cloud Computing for Data Science

 As you grow more comfortable with cloud services, you can explore more advanced features like automated machine learning pipelines, distributed computing, and real-time data processing.
 The cloud is continuously evolving, with new services and features being added regularly to support data science workflows.

-In the upcoming chapters, we’ll explore how to deploy your data science projects to make them accessible to others (Deployment chapter) and how to use containerization with Docker to ensure your environments are reproducible across local and cloud platforms (Containerization chapter).
+In the upcoming chapters, we’ll explore how to deploy your data science projects to make them accessible to others (Deployment chapter) and how to use containerisation with Docker to ensure your environments are reproducible across local and cloud platforms (Containerisation chapter).